 It’s a privilege to be able to call the wild my office.
 The sad truth is that our wild places are slowly degrading, but not just because of mining corporations and farming.
 The weekend warriors and dirtbags alike need to clean up their act too.

-It doesn’t take much to keep it clean, but it takes even less to trash a place.
+It doesn’t take much to leave no trace, but it takes even less to trash a place.
 It’s not your bedroom – respect those who call the wild home.